emmo-repo/domain-microstructure/README.md

     succession of states) and
   - property models (that relates a microstructure state to a property).

-It should support describing same concept at different spacial resolutions, like mean field, 1D, 2D and 3D.
+It should support describing same concept at different spatial resolutions, like mean field, 1D, 2D and 3D.

 For mean field descriptions (what about spatially resolved), it should